Kingerthanu/CPP_ParticleSimulation/README.md

 The Program Starts By Initializing A Window Based Upon The Custom `ParticleWindow` Class.
 This Class Works As Means Of Encapsulating All Data Pertaining To The Simulation Including A GLFW Window, The Shader For This Provided Window, As Well As Data Pertaining To Rendering And The Current Particles Being Simulated.

 <h4>Initialization</h4>
-When The Process Initializes The Class, It Starts By Contextualizing The Window For OpenGL Buffer Contexting As Well As Generating Our Particles Through initParticles.
+When The Process Initializes The Class, It Starts By Contextualizing The Window For OpenGL Buffer Contexting As Well As Generating Our Particles Through `initParticles(...)`.

     C++
-    `ParticleWindow`::`ParticleWindow`(int width, int height)
+    ParticleWindow::ParticleWindow(int width, int height)
         : particles(PARTICLE_COUNT), collisionMatrix(BIN_SIZE), updateBarrier(NUM_THREADS + 1), renderBarrier(NUM_THREADS + 1) {
         if (!glfwInit()) {
             throw std::runtime_error("Failed to initialize GLFW");